Last updated on May 31st, 2019 at 11:16 am

 A classic dessert from the Byzantine ages and Constantinople is Kazan Dibi.
 It is a burnt-milk pudding, a type of caramelized pudding of a Turkish dessert.
 It is traditionally made by burning the bottom.

 It is a bread ring coated with sesame seeds.
 The dough is slightly sweet and you can also find larger, thinner rings that are much more crispy and toasty in flavor.
 This is available from street vendors.

 Thessaloniki has become the focal point for the book world in Greece and in 2003, it has grown as the leading cultural event for books in Greece.

 It is a three-month-long festival named after St. Demetrius, the patron Saint of the city.
 It has become an institution for the city and very popular one with the locals.
 The festival includes musicals, theatrical performances, street shows and many more.
 It is organized and overseen by the Municipality of Thessaloniki.

 This festival attracts film makers all over the world.
 The main program focuses on the documentaries that explore global social and cultural developments.
 The Festival aims to offer the public an annual gathering in Thessaloniki.
 It was also made for others to explore its people and landscapes through documentaries.

 Thessaloniki was our last stop in our Greece trip after visiting Mykonos, Santorini, Athens and Meteora before going to Paris for a week in our Europe trip.
 After visiting Ibiza, Malta, Lisbon, Algarve, Nice, Marseille before going back to Madrid.

 Are you going to Thessaloniki soon?
-Please share this blog post about Thessaloniki to your friends if you think this is helpful!
+How did you like our favorite things to do in Thessaloniki?
+Please share this Thessaloniki travel guide to your friends if you think this is helpful!